Pyrdacor/Ambermoon/Disks/Bugfixing/German/AdditionalFixes.md

 Based on 1.08.

 - Temple of gala door can not be skipped via broom or eagle anymore.
+- Crypt door can not be skipped via broom or eagle anymore.

 ## Version 1.08